I dream of a society where people stop chasing money.

 Some of my friends gave up their passions, the things they love, and their freedom.
 They focused more on becoming rich.
 More money.

-They leave their families to work abroad with the hopes of earning more money in a short span of time.
-MORE MONEY.
+They left their families to work abroad with the hopes of earning more money in a short span of time.
+More money.

 One of them told me, “If you have the money, it’s easier to do the things you love to do.”

 Another said, “Someday, I will find time to do the things I love.
 For now, I have to do this (back to work).”

 I admire the sacrifice and determination.
 But I wonder if the sacrifice is worth it.
 I wonder if they can still find time doing things they love when they already spent a lot of time chasing money.

 Can we regain the time we’ve lost?
 I don’t know.
 But if there’s a way, then tell me.
 I need it.

 Because often, time is more important than money.
 I’d rather spend money to buy time — more time.

 Ah, so that’s the reason we want to earn more money.

 We believe if we have more, then we can have more time.
 Then things will be better.
 Doing things we love will be easier.
 Raising our kids will be easier.
 Spending time with our loved ones will be easier.